VerKnowSys/svdOS/README.md

 --

 ![Pic 10](http://s.verknowsys.com/d503421c433336e6a65502bbc34c0cc3.png)
 > Pic 10.
-Software version switching for an example of Php (and environment management).
+Software version switching (and environment management) for an example of Php.